nujack74/udacity-azure-cicd/README.md

 ![image](https://github.com/nujack74/udacity-azure-cicd/blob/main/Screenshots/webapp-deployment.png)

-When the application is up and running you can browse to https://<yourappname>.azurewebsites.net and you can see the following page:
+When the application is up and running you can browse to https://<yourappname>.azurewebsites.net and see the following page:

 ![image](https://github.com/nujack74/udacity-azure-cicd/blob/main/Screenshots/webapp-test.png)

 Furthermore you can check the application with the script make_predict_azure_app.sh.
-Change the URL in line 28 with https://<yourappname>.azurewebsites.net:$PORT/predict and you get the following result:
+Change the URL in line 28 with https://<yourappname>.azurewebsites.net:$PORT/predict and get the following result:

 ![image](https://github.com/nujack74/udacity-azure-cicd/blob/main/Screenshots/make_predict.png)